 Phishing is the fraudulent attempt to obtain sensitive information or data, such as usernames, passwords and credit card details, by disguising a message as an official, trustworthy electronic communication.
 Phishing is typically carried out by e-mail spoofing — as well as via SMS (“smishing”), instant messaging, and text messaging — a phishing message includes a hyperlink (or another method) to direct a victim to enter personal information at a fake website which has been designed to look like the official site.

-Phishing is an example of social engineering techniques used to deceive users.
-Users are lured by communications purporting to be from trusted parties such as social web sites, auction sites, banks, colleagues/executives, online payment processors or IT administrators.
+Phishing is an example of a social engineering technique used to deceive users.
+Users are lured by communications claiming or pretending to be from trusted parties such as social websites, auction sites, banks, colleagues/executives, online payment processors or IT administrators.